 Monitoring.
-If a parcel is flooded for tule cultivation while the Canal is unencased and in service, the Project shall perform continuous monitoring in the Canal to assess potential water quality (salinity) impacts.
-DWR will establish stage and EC (electrical conductivity, a surrogate for salinity) monitoring stations in the Canal adjacent to the parcel undergoing tule cultivation and just east of the Project site, telemetered to provide real-time measurements to DWR and CCWD.
+If a parcel is flooded for tule cultivation while the Canal is unencased and in service, the Project shall perform continuous monitoring in the Canal to assess potential water quality (salinity)

 Determine Baseline EC Degradation.
 DWR and CCWD shall cooperatively examine existing data sets to determine baseline (existing) degradation in Canal EC that occurs within the unlined Canal.
 This baseline degradation will be determined for each month of the year, or each season of the year, as appropriate.